 A student who believes that he/she has a legitimate concern regarding a final course grade must inform the professor responsible for the course in writing and then discuss the matter with the professor.
-If a resolution cannot be reached, the student should contact the program coordinator/head of department in writing to file a formal grade appeal no later than two working days after the grade has been made available on the student information system.
+If a resolution cannot be reached, the student may contact the program coordinator/head of department in writing to file a formal grade appeal no later than seven working days after the make-up examination day.
+The program coordinator/head of department will review the case and provide a written response to the student.
 If the matter cannot be resolved at the department level, a grade appeal review will be conducted by a college/school committee appointed by the dean (or appointed designee).
 Based on the committee's formal recommendation, the dean (or appointed designee) may grant or deny the appeal and notify the student and the professor responsible for the course of the decision.
 If a change of grade is warranted, the dean (or appointed designee) will inform the Registrar of the grade change.
+The decision of the dean is final.